KKhosla7/java8-asl/README.md

 ========

 1. As of Java 8 Swing Framework is replacced by JavaFX.
-2. Every Java Major Update since Java5 adds to concurrency API, Java 8 is no exception.
+2. Every major Java update since Java 1.5 or 5.0 a.k.a Tiger Release adds to concurrency API, Java 8 is no exception.
 Must see updates on Concurrent Programming as well.